Glossary: Lexington, Kentucky Consumer Bankruptcy Lawyers

 Chapter 7 Bankruptcy: The most common type of personal bankruptcy, also called “liquidation bankruptcy.”
 Under Chapter 7, non-exempt assets are sold to pay creditors.
 Chapter 7 is often the preferred option for individuals who have just enough income for daily living expenses, as post-bankruptcy income is not subject to garnishment by creditors.
 This type of consumer bankruptcy provides the individual with a clean slate, discharging most debts within six months.

 Chapter 12 Bankruptcy: The U.S. Bankruptcy Code, Chapter 12, is specifically intended to address the needs of financially distressed family farmers or fishermen.
 Chapter 12 contains provisions that help to enable farmers / fishermen to keep their farms or fisheries and also address outstanding debt.
 Chapter 12 is rarely utilized, but is intended to provide special consideration for the large debts that can arise in the operation of a farm or fishery.
+For those considering this option, a consultation with a chapter 12 bankruptcy lawyer can offer valuable insights and assistance.

 Consumer Bankruptcy: The U.S. Bankruptcy Code provides different ways for individuals to file bankruptcy, including Chapter 7, Chapter 13 and Chapter 12 bankruptcy.
 An individual may file for personal bankruptcy to help protect money and property from creditors who may use the courts to seize possessions.